Cozoob/Operating-Systems/lab3/ex3/README.md

 #### How to use:
 * make - creates files to run the program
-* ./main - runs the program
+* ./main PATH STRING DEPTH - runs the program where for given path PATH it looks for the string STRING in files of maximum depth DEPTH e.g.: ./main ~/CLionProjects/lab3SysOpy/Aaa Ada 3
 * make clean - cleans additionally created files